dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 ## Change the window

-First, let's run the project and see the default output.
-You'll see that a window that pops up, without any controls, and a title of **MainWindow**:
+First, run the project and see the default output.
+You'll see a window that pops up, without any controls, and a title of **MainWindow**:

 :::image type="content" source="media/create-app-visual-studio/app-default.png" alt-text="A blank WPF app" :::